 When trafficking a Campaign and/or Line Item, you have the option of setting a Frequency Cap to restrict the number of times a particular ad will be shown to a particular user.
 Frequency is typically determined by the ID found in the bidRequest.user.buyeruserID or device.ifa openRTB fields, which correspond to the Beeswax cookie ID on web traffic, and the mobile device ID on in-app traffic.
-Additionally, Beeswax has optional support for enhanced frequency capping on IP Address, IDFV, and proprietary customer IDs.
+Additionally, Beeswax has optional support for enhanced frequency capping on IP Address, IDFV, proprietary customer IDs, and cross device IDs.

 To find this feature, when logged into the UI click +New > Line Item (or Campaign).
 Frequency Cap settings can be found in either the Edit Line Item (or Edit Campaign) screen under the Delivery & Bidding section.

 Frequency Caps can be set at either, or both levels, within Beeswax.
 Frequency Cap functionality remains the same at either level, although its effect upon delivery can vary depending on implementation.
 When using Enhanced Frequency Capping, you will need to ensure that the type of ID is uniform on both the Campaign and Line Item, if a cap is set on both levels.

 A frequency cap is expressed in terms of a count (N) and a duration (M): "Show line item X to each user no more than N times every M hours/days/weeks."
 Durations of hours, days, and weeks represent rolling windows of time.
 For example, a cap of "1 impressions per hour" means that a user who sees an impression at 8:59am will not be eligible to see that line item again until 9:59am.
 Please note that the maximum duration of any discrete frequency cap is 30 days (or 2,592,000 seconds).